karthik-m-11/VLSI-Projects/RTL-Design/README.md

 # RTL-Design

-This directory contains all my finished and ongoing RTL Design projects
+Directory containing all my finished and ongoing RTL Design projects

 Languages used for RTL Design
   - Verilog